MindTheGap-ERC/CarboKitten.jl/docs/src/Denudation.md

 Therefore $D_{average} = (I * c_{eq}/ρ) * (1 – (λ/z0) * (1 – e^{(-z0/λ)}))$

-α used in this article is α = 2·10^{−6} or 3.5·10^{−7} cm/s (for temp at 298K).
+α used in this article is $α = 2·10^{−6}$ or $3.5·10^{−7}$ cm/s (for temp at 298K).
 This is indeed a controversial parameter TBH.
 We can try different values and see what happens.

 ## Emperical denudation
 Cl isotopes are an emerging tool to decipher the denudation rates (chemical dissolution + physical erosion) in carbonate-dominated area.

 Research based on the karst region and carbonate platform terrace suggested that the denudation rates are mainly controlled by precipitation and slopes, although the debates about which factor is more important is still ongoing ([Ryb et al., 2014](https://www.sciencedirect.com/science/article/pii/S1871101420300248#sec4), [Thomas et al., 2018](https://www.sciencedirect.com/science/article/pii/S0169555X18301740)).
 In general, the precipitation mainly controls the chemical dissolution while the slopes mainly controls the physical ersions.
 In addition, the type of carbonates may also play an important role ([Kirklec et al., 2022](https://www.sciencedirect.com/science/article/pii/S0169555X22002513)), but given this feature is studied poorly so we will ditch it for now.
 We have checked and compiled the denudation rates (mm/kyr) along with precipitation and slopes serve as a starting point to create a function relates denudation rates (mm/kyr) to precipitation and slopes.
 The compiled data could be found in OSFdatabase.
 This is an empirical relationship and have a relatively large uncertainty in terms of fitting.

 <img width="433" alt="image" src="https://github.com/MindTheGap-ERC/CarboKitten.jl/assets/64159957/29da37f3-0e14-479f-8ed3-a8b5adc052a5">

 *Fig 1.
 The relationship between MAP (mean precipitation per year, mm/y) and denudation rates (mm/ky)*

 <img width="370" alt="image" src="https://github.com/MindTheGap-ERC/CarboKitten.jl/assets/64159957/1bd9e2ae-d4d7-4611-a8b8-83459222022f">

 *Fig 2.
 The relationship between the curvature (i.e., slope or height) and the denudation rates (mm/ky)*

 We can see that both the slope and precipitation could increase the denudation rates, and reaches a 'steady state' after a certain point.